oxylabs/oxylabs-readme/README.md

 ## 💬 Get in Touch

-If you have any questions or need further assistance, feel free to [contact us](mailto:hello@oxylabs.io) or visit our [website](https://www.oxylabs.io) for more information.
+If you have questions or need support, reach out to us at support@oxylabs.io, or through live chat, accessible via [Oxylabs Dashboard](https://dashboard.oxylabs.io/en/), or join our [Discord community](https://discord.gg/Pds3gBmKMH).
+For enterprise-related inquiries, contact your dedicated account manager.